mlachha/School_District_Analysis/README.md

 we can see no effect on the bottom shools.

-* Average math score per grade per school.
+* Average scores per grade per school.
 ![picture](images/15.png)

 we see a Nan for 9th grad for Thomas High School